As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 The kidneys are two bean-shaped organs, each about the size of a fist.
-They are located near the middle of the back, just below the rib cage, one on each side of the spine.
-Every day, the two kidneys process about 200 quarts of blood to produce about 1 to 2 quarts of urine, composed of wastes and extra water.
+They are located just below the rib cage, one on each side of the spine.
+Every day, the two kidneys filter about 120 to 150 quarts of blood to produce about 1 to 2 quarts of urine, composed of wastes and extra fluid.

 What causes RAS?

 About 90 percent of RAS is caused by atherosclerosis—clogging, narrowing, and hardening of the renal arteries.2 In these cases, RAS develops when plaque—a sticky substance made up of fat, cholesterol, calcium, and other material found in the blood—builds up on the inner wall of one or both renal arteries.
 Plaque buildup is what makes the artery wall hard and narrow.